Wildlife Camera Trap – Ltl Acorn 5310A

-The Ltl Acorn 5310A is a portable infrared trail camera, it offers long running time, 1080P HD video resolution with audio recording & 12MP images.
+The Ltl Acorn 5310A is a portable infrared wildlife camera trap.
+It offers long running time, 1080P HD video resolution with audio recording & 12MP images.
 You can leave it in any location and it will record video or capture images when triggered by the motion/heat sensors.

-Often also known as a game camera, scouting camera, hunting camera or wildlife camera trap – this trail camera is not only used for wildlife recording but also used extensively for cable free, security video surveillance in remote areas where connection to mains power is not possible.
+This trail camera is not only used for wildlife recording but also used extensively for cable free, security video surveillance in remote areas where connection to mains power is not possible.
 It's very popular as a fly tipping camera too.

 Thanks to the built in infrared for night vision, it can capture video footage & photos in complete darkness or daylight and will only do so when motion/heat change is detected as it also has built in motion / heat change sensors.

 The Ltl Acorn 5310A can take photos of 12MP quality (interpolated from 5MP) or record video clips (with sound) at 1080P resolution.
 You can even set the camera to take a photo then a video clip if you want to, all triggered by movement/heat difference within the camera's sensor range.

-The 5310 trail cameras have password protection, 16G max SD card storage (SD card not supplied as standard but you can purchase one with the camera if you choose to), time & date stamping, timer recording (explained in the next paragraph), night vision brightness adjustment, video length setting, standby mode low power consumption, covert "no glow" 940nm infrared and even a time lapse feature that allows you to tell the camera to take a photo/video clip at set intervals regardless of whether any movement has been detected.
+The 5310 trail cameras have password protection, 32G max SD card storage (SD card not supplied as standard but you can purchase one with the camera if you choose to), time & date stamping, timer recording (explained in the next paragraph), night vision brightness adjustment, video length setting, standby mode low power consumption, covert "no glow" 940nm infrared and even a time lapse feature that allows you to tell the camera to take a photo/video clip at set intervals regardless of whether any movement has been detected.

-The built in Timers on the 5310A/WA are ideal if you want the camera to only trigger between certain hours of the day or night.
+The built in Timers on the 5310A are ideal if you want the camera to only trigger between certain hours of the day or night.
 For instance, you may want it to record in your back garden only at night time, so you can set it to trigger only between 8pm in the evening and 6am the next morning.

 The amazing thing is that this feature packed trail camera comes in a palm size casing of approx 14cm x 8cm x 6cm!